 How are my constituents supposed to wash their clothing?

-Um Columnist wrote about this in December, Jeff.
+Colin just wrote about this in December, Jeff.

-She wrote in in talking about the disconnect between the elites and main street, she talked about how it's so bad now, because as your point, that that many of these people, these career politicians, these elites, they they have no sense of what happens on Main Street in any community, and so they fail to recognize or even care, as she wrote, that the st the shuttering of a store is quite literally the death of a dream.
+She wrote, in talking about the disconnect between the elites and Main Street, she talked about how it's so bad now, because there's your point, that many of these people, these career politicians, these elites, they have no sense of what happens on Main Street in any community.

-Jeff, the one thing that stood out over the last year, probably more than anything in my conversations is small business owners wanted nothing from the government except a level playing field.
+Jeff, the one thing that stood out over the last year, probably more than anything in my conversations, is small business owners wanted nothing from the government except a level playing field.

 That's all they asked for.